Causal Inference with Spatio-temporal Data: Estimating the Effects of Airstrikes on Insurgent Violence in Iraq: Empirical Analyses

 For the second question, we fix the expected number of airstrikes but vary their focal locations.
 To do this, we specify a distribution over $\Omega$ with power-density $d_\alpha(\omega) = d(\omega)^\alpha / \left(\int_\Omega d(\omega)^\alpha \right)$ and modes located at $s_f \in \Omega$.
 Based on $d_\alpha$, we specify $\trtintensity_\alpha(\omega) = c_\alpha \phi_0(\omega) d_\alpha(\omega)$ where $c_\alpha$ satisfies the constraint $\int_{\Omega} \trtintensity_\alpha(\omega) \text{d}\omega = c$, so that the overall expected number of airstrikes remains constant.
 Locations in $s_f$ are increasingly prioritized under $\trtintensity_\alpha$ for increasing $\alpha$.
 For our analysis, we choose the center of Baghdad to be the focal point $s_f$ and $d_\alpha$ to be the normal distribution centered at $s_f$ with precision $\alpha$.
 We set the expected number of airstrikes per day $c$ to be 3, and vary the precision parameter $\alpha$ from 0 to 3.
 The visualization of the spatial distributions in $\trtintensity_\alpha$ for the different values of $\alpha$ is shown in \cref{fig:type2_interv}.

 As discussed in Section~\ref{sec:estimands}, for both of these questions, we can specify airstrike strategies of interest taking place over a number of time periods, $\lag$, by specifying the stochastic interventions as $\interv[T][] = \interv[F][][\lag]$.
-In addition, we may also be interested in the lagged effects of airstrike strategies as illustrated by the third question mentioned above.
+In addition, we may also be interested in the lagged effects of airstrike strategies as in the third question.
 We specify lagged intervention to be the one which differs only for the $\lag$ time periods ago, i.e., $\intervdist[T][] = \intervdist[F][0][\lag-1] \times \intervdist[F][1]$, where $h_0 = \phi_0$ represents the baseline intensity (with $c = 1$), and $h_1 = c\phi_0$ is the increased intensity with different values of $c$ ranging from 1 to 6.
 We assume that insurgent attacks at day $t$ do not affect airstrikes on the same day, and airstrikes at day $t$ can only affect attacks during subsequent time periods.
-Thus, causal quantities for interventions taking place over $\lag$ time periods refer to insurgent attacks occurring on the following day.
-For our analysis, we consider $\lag$ to be equal 1 day, 3 days, 1 week, and 1 month.
+Thus, causal quantities for interventions taking place over $\lag$ time periods refer to insurgent attacks occurring $\lag$ days later.
+For our analysis, we consider values of $\lag$ which correspond to 1 day, 3 days, 1 week, and 1 month.

-Finally, in \cref{subsec:local_intervention}, we also introduce local interventions, which change the airstrike strategy in one region while leaving that for the rest of the country unchanged.
-In Section~\ref{sec:discussion}, we further discuss some considerations useful for defining stochastic interventions.
+Although full investigation is beyond the scope of this paper, in \cref{app_subsec:adaptive}, we briefly consider an extension to adaptive interventions over a single time period ($M = 1$), and discuss challenges when considering adaptive interventions over multiple time periods ($M > 1$).